On Rose: Photo Contest and Bay Area Gallery Exhibition

 Brandon Ruffin is an Oakland based, multidisciplinary artist, best known for his visual storytelling in the mediums of photography and film under the moniker Ruff Draft.
 Brandon attributes his style of storytelling to the exploration of identity, as well as how identity influences the movements and cultures of people within society.
 In 2025 Brandon released his debut monograph, “Migration Patterns,” with Setanta Books, which made Smithsonian Magazine’s top 10 photobooks of 2025 list.
 He is an official Leica USA Ambassador, a contributor to publications such as Rolling Stone, Sports Illustrated, The New York Times, and the San Francisco Chronicle, and a founding member of OAKSPC.

-AI and Photographic Integrity
+Eligibility and Photographic Integrity

 Have a question?